Best Twitter Scraper 2026: API, Browser & Python Compared

-Collecting Twitter data in 2026 is harder than it's ever been.
-The free API tier has no read access, Nitter is dead, snscrape barely works, and X actively sues companies that scrape its platform.
+Picking the best Twitter scraper in 2026 is harder than it's ever been.
+The free X API tier has no read access, Nitter is dead, snscrape barely works, and X actively sues companies that scrape its platform.

 But developers still need Twitter data — for research, analytics, monitoring, bot-building, and a hundred other use cases.
-So what actually works?
+So which Twitter scraper actually works in 2026?

-This guide compares the 4 approaches that exist today, with honest assessments of cost, legality, reliability, and difficulty for each.
+This guide compares the 4 mainstream Twitter scraper categories that exist today — official API, third-party scraper APIs, browser-based web scrapers, and Python scraper libraries — with honest assessments of cost, legality, reliability, and difficulty for each.

 The 4 Approaches